HQSquantumsimulations/qoqo_calculator/README.md

 When building manually we recommend using [maturin](https://github.com/PyO3/maturin) to build the python package.

-A source distribution now exists but requires a Rust install with a rust version > 1.47 and a maturin version { >= 0.12, <0.13 } in order to be built.
+A source distribution exists but requires a Rust install with a rust version > 1.47 and a maturin version { >= 0.12, <0.13 } in order to be built.

 ## Contributing